7cevge/ReUniProj/README.md

 ## cs115 | Object Oriented Programming I

+cs115 was the first real programming course we had to take.
+We learn about basic programming practices and java syntax.

 ***Dice Game***

-About: The real dice game where you roll 2 die and try to eliminate all the digits 1 to 10 but in a java terminal.
+About: The course project we had was a dice game where you roll 2 die and try to eliminate all the numbers 1 to 12.
+The ui was in the java terminal.
-Learning and getting used to programming, starting with basic java.
+2 dies were rolled and you get 2 numbers, you can either sum the numbers and eliminate that number or to eliminate the 2 individual numbers.
+You lose if neither option is availabe or you will after elimiating all 12 numbers.
+For the remake, I wanted to make the real game that this project seemed to be based on, *Shut the Box*.

 Original Contributors: Aung Kham Naung and me

 &nbsp;

-The first page the user sees is the main menu which looks like:

-		               Dice Game
-		 [p] to play
-		 [b] to see score board
-		 [e] to exit

-All the menus have a similar syntax.
-The charactor within the [ ] is what should be entered to pick that option.

-The scoreboard shows the top 50 scores stored in the text file.

-		                Top 50
-		 01.    mee               101
-		 02.    rfv               097
-		 03.    ---               ---

-User would need to navigate to the text file manually if they wish to see more then just the top 50 scores.

-The UI for the actual game:

-		 Round [1]
-		                Board
-		 01 02 03 04 05 06 07 08 09 10 11 12
-		 o  o  o  x  x  o  o  o  o  o  o  o
-		 You rolled: 2 & 5
-		 What would you like to do?
-		 [c] to combine
-		 [s] to split
-		 [g] to give up

-Two dice are rolled and user can choose:
-- to 'split' to drop both numbers from the board: o -> x under that number.
-- or 'combine' to drop the number equal to the sum of the 2 rolled numbers.
-- or 'give up' which results in the lost screen.

-This implementation does **not force** a lost screen, it will simply prompt the user to choose another option if the one they picked was invalid.

-The lost screen:

-		                  You Lost!
-		 Score: 20
-		 [---] type 3 char to record your score!
-		 [q] to quit without recording your score

-User can give a three character name to be recorded in the score board or quit without recording their score.

-The win screen is basically the same, other then that it only triggers when there are no 'o's on the board.

 [Table of Contents](#table-of-contents)